-As part of this process a number of priorities were established for the next major set of improvements after the initial release of LinSig3.
-These are:
+As part of this process a number of priorities were established for the next major set of improvements after the initial release of LinSig 3.
+These were:

 - Faster model run times and signal optimisation.
-When originally released LinSig3 provided the ability to model signal networks in great detail albeit with longer run times than earlier more basic versions of LinSig.
-Although feedback showed that most users preferred more detail even if run times were longer, they preferred even more to have more detail with faster run times.
+When originally released LinSig 3 provided the ability to model signal networks in great detail albeit with longer run times than earlier more basic versions of LinSig.
+Although feedback showed that most users preferred more detail even if run times were longer, it would be even better to have more detail with faster run times.
 Research was done into improving the efficiency of the model algorithms resulting in significant improvements to model and optimiser run times.
 These improvements were significant enough to release the first batch of improvements early in mid 2010. - Additional flexibility when defining traffic flows.
 A number of LinSig users wanted more flexibility in how traffic flows were defined.
-Many had existing traffic flow information which defined flows on a lane by lane basis and wanted to directly enter these flows for each lane rather than produce and assign a matrix based on these flows.
+Many had existing traffic flow information which defined flows on a lane-by-lane basis and wanted to directly enter these flows for each lane, rather than produce and assign a matrix based on these flows.
 Others wanted a hybrid approach where base model flows were derived from traffic counts and directly entered as lane flows but future year and development flows were specified as a matrix and assigned to the base network on top of base traffic flows.
-LinSig3.1 will introduce a number of new ways of defining traffic flows to address this as described below. - Tools for Auditing & Calibrating models.
-Transport for London (TfL) has developed an auditing procedure the new graphical interface used to defined manually and manually split traffic between these layers.

-If you want to know more about LinSig3.1, you will be able to catch up with Paul and colleagues at Traffex for LinSig network models, which will be known as LinSig Model Audit Process (LMAP).
-LMAP will provide rigorous guidelines for calibrating and validating LinSig network models intended for submission to TfL.
-Whilst developing LMAP TfL requested a number of potential new features for LinSig to enable this process.
-The majority of these features have been included in LinSig3.1 as described below
+LinSig 3.1 will introduce a number of new ways of defining traffic flows to address this as described below. - Tools for Auditing & Calibrating models.
+Transport for London (TfL) approached JCT with a request for assistance in developing an auditing procedure for LinSig network models.
+This process, which will be known as LinSig Model Audit Process (LMAP), will provide rigorous guidelines for calibrating and validating LinSig network models intended for submission to TfL.
+Whilst developing LMAP TfL identified a number of potential new features for LinSig which would assist with this process.
+The majority of these features have been included in LinSig 3.1 as described below. - A basket of other smaller improvements that would provide significant benefits to subsets of users, an example being multiple intergreen sets which are useful in modelling puffin crossings.